 All readers of Finest Hour know the date of Churchill’s death: 24 January 1965.
 Exactly fifty years to the day since he died, his family attended a quiet service of thanksgiving and commemoration at St. Martin’s.
 At Churchill’s grave the Last Post and Reveille were played, some of his great-great-grandchildren laid wreaths, and the actor Robert Hardy, who has played Churchill on so many occasions, read the poem At Bladon, which concluded Richard Dimbleby’s celebrated television commentary at Churchill’s State Funeral.
 At the same service I was also able to dedicate Lady Soames’s Garter Banner.
 Lady Soames bequeathed her banner as a Lady of the Garter to the church, and that now hangs proudly on the west wall.
 This is the Bidding Prayer that I adapted from the one used at the funeral in St. Paul’s in 1965:

-Today we gather, in the name of Jesus Christ, Read More >
+in the name of Jesus Christ, Read More >

 Mark Herman, Churchill: Big Three Struggle for Peace, GMT Games, 2015, $70.
 ASIN: B013SCRACW